Connect with us

 It was a small step by lawmakers in a state where recognition of work-related injuries for workers’ compensation has typically been limited to physical illnesses such as heart disease and cancer.
 Previously, psychiatric conditions were handled differently, with employers and insurance companies long contending that psychological injuries can have many sources and might be too easy to blame on work.

 Researchers at the Rand Corporation suggested in a 2021 report that further study is needed to evaluate the financial toll the 2019 law has had on employers — particularly counties and other municipalities that pay for police, firefighters, and other publicly employed first responders.
-Rand researchers estimated the added costs for local governments and the state to post-traumatic stress injuries could rise from $20 million to $116 million annually.
+Rand researchers estimated the added costs for local governments and the state to cover post-traumatic stress injuries could rise from $20 million to $116 million annually.

 Firefighters and police in most cases now no longer have to prove that work was mostly responsible for their PTSD.
 But the law sunsets in 2025 and excludes many other first responders, including dispatchers, paramedics, and first responders at state hospitals.